buncram/cram-soc/deps/bio/README.md

 - External clock pin, selected by flipping `use_extclk` and configuring `extclk_gpio` (one pin per core)

 The `extclk` pin will unstall a core waiting on an R20 write on its rising edge.
 If a falling edge unstall is desired, use the `io_i_inv` register to invert the input bit.
+Note that the input signal used to derive `extclk` is always before any quantum snapping.
+If sampling on a quantum is desired, simply read the GPIO register immediately after a resume from quantum.

 Normally, the code loop run by one core should finish before the quantum is up, so that every CPU runs its loop in sync.
 However, if a CPU does not end its code with a `mov r20, r0`, it will free-run.